ruhulamin1398/Point-of-Sale-POS-Laravel/Delta/Abasas Tech/schedule/things_needed_to_be_done.md

 - Data tables create section must be beautify. like product create
-- translator in data table
 - data table dropdown must have first option as 'select an Option' with null value.
-- step="any"  must be add in datatables input type number. its for decimal input .
 - drop product search by barcode or id.
 - return product search by barcode or id.
 - drop product and return product will be custom make.
 - number validation , number must be greatr than or equal to zero.
 - User table -> name must be unique
-- Data table  if(create==2) print * in name.
 - barcode of memo and search by scan
 - total due
 - in setting every required items update must be 2.